Skip to main content

 The standard limitation period for most civil claims under Dutch law is five years.
 This applies to contractual claims, tort claims, and claims for unjust enrichment.
 The twenty-year period serves as a maximum backstop for claims where the shorter period has not yet started running.

 Article 3:307 of the Dutch Civil Code governs claims for performance of contractual obligations.
 Such claims prescribe five years after they become due and payable.
-For example, if a payment under a contract was due on 1 January 2020, the limitation period expires on 1 January 2025.
+For example, if a payment under a contract was due on 1 January 2020, the limitation period would expire on 1 January 2025.

 The following claims are subject to the five-year limitation period: